 4.32 Facing Post Office House, is a terrace faced in brick and flint, 1, 2 and 3 Dyke Cottages.
 They all appear on the 1873 Ordnance Survey and were very probably agricultural worker's dwellings related to Dyke Farm.
-Only one of these cottages retains a high degree of originality, however; the other two have been re-roofed in a shiny synthetic slate, with over-sized dormer windows added to the front and finally spoiled with crude new fenestration.
+Only one of these cottages retains a high degree of originality, however; the other two were largely rebuilt and have been roofed in a shiny synthetic slate, with over-sized dormer windows added to the front and finally spoiled with crude new fenestration.
 Two of the three front gardens have also been lost to car parking.